CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

     ```

     - Github will ask for you username and password; When asked about the password, input a GitHub token.
 To create a token go to **Account > Settings > Developer settings > Personal access tokens > Generate new token**, add a note, select all the necessary permissions and select Generate token; **Copy the token and use it as password!**

+## Self Assessment

+???
+Question "True or False: Docker containers allow for reproducibility across all computing platforms"

+    !!!
+Failure "False"

+        While Docker allows you to quickly run software from other people, it may not work across every platform.

+        There are different CPU architectures (`arm`, `amd64`, `x64, `x86`) deployed across cloud, computer workstations, laptops, and cellular phones.

+        Docker containers and their software can be cross-compiled across architectures, but this must be done by the creators.

+???
+Question "When is it advisable to not trust a Docker image?"

+    !!!
+Success "When you cannot view its Dockerfile"

+        Featured and Verified Docker images can be trusted, in general.

+        User generated images should not be trusted unless you can view their Dockerfile, or build logs to determine what is actually in the container you are attempting to run.